rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 ### Mortality

--   We will die
+-   We will die.
--   We have about 3 billion heartbeats: 80 years $\approx 2.5 \times 10^9$ seconds
+-   We have about 3 billion heartbeats: 80 years $\approx 2.5 \times 10^9$ seconds.
+-   Kagan
+-   Hitchens

 Psychology
 --------------------------------------------------------------------------------

+### History

--   TODO: history
+TODO:

 -   Freud
 -   Jung
 -   Pavlov
 -   ...

+### Cognitive behavioral therapy

 -   [Cognitive behavioral therapy](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy)
-    -   compare with Buddhism
+-   Compare with Buddhism
-    -   compare with Stoicism
+-   Compare with Stoicism
 -   Cognitive and psychological stability
     -   TODO: Has it been shown/argued that forming a semi-coherent and semi-consistant personal metaphysics is necessary/benefitial to cognitive and psychological